 On July 16, 1956, at the Heidelberg Race Track in Pittsburgh, Pennsylvania, the circus ended its season early, with President John Ringling North announcing that it would no longer exhibit under their own portable “big top” tents and, starting in 1957, would exhibit in permanent venues, such as sports stadiums and arenas that had the seating already in place.
 In 1967, the Feld brothers and a Houston Judge Hofheinz bought the circus from the Ringling family.
 In 1971, the Felds and Hofheinz sold the circus to Mattel, buying it back from the toy company in 1982.
 Since the death of Irvin Feld in 1984, the circus has been a part of Feld Entertainment, an international entertainment firm.

-With weakening attendance and high operating costs, Feld Entertainment announced that the circus would close this month after 146 years. (from Wikipedia)
+With weakening attendance and high operating costs, Feld Entertainment announced in 2017 that the circus would, and did, close after 234 years. (from Wikipedia)